warpme/minimyth/trunk/gar-minimyth/script/meta/minimyth/files/source/share-readme.txt

     + html.tar.bz2.md5
         The MD5 checksum for the file 'html.tar.bz2'.
     + scripts/
-        MiniMyth local automation scripts: 'mm_local_install', 'mm_local_update'
+        MiniMyth local automation scripts: 'mm_local_install' and
-        and 'mm_local_helper'.
-These files are included in 'ram-minimyth-<version>.tar.bz2' and 'nfs-minimyth-<version>.tar.bz2' as
+        'mm_local_helper'.
+These files are included in
+        'ram-minimyth-<version>.tar.bz2' and 'nfs-minimyth-<version>.tar.bz2' as
         well.